 Repairing: Repairing machines or systems using the needed tools.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Boat Rigger

 - Outboard Technician

-In 2016, there was an estimated number of 23,400 jobs in the United States for Motorboat Mechanic or Service Technician.
+In the United States, there were 23,400 jobs for Motorboat Mechanic or Service Technician in 2016.
 There is little to no growth in job opportunities for Motorboat Mechanic or Service Technician.
 The BLS estimates 2,400 yearly job openings in this field.